 VHS.
 Although VHS videocassettes are an old/undesirable format, the library has kept some VHS documentary tapes that are related to CTVA.
 These tapes are available for check-out at the Circulation Desk (first floor, south side) and searchable on OneSearch.
 Equipment to view these tapes (VCR players) is available in rooms, on the fourth floor north side, which can be reserved at the Circulation Desk.
-Below is a sampling of these VHS tapes.
-Due to Fall 2020 being virtual, in-library viewing of VHS tapes will not be possible.
-Please email John for alternate viewing options.
+Below is a sampling of some of these VHS tapes.

 This program covers the development of TV from the labs of John Baird, Philo T. Farnsworth, and Vladimir Zworykin to the present day.

 Talked to death: have TV talk shows gone too far?
 HE8700.8 .T33 1998

 This program investigates how far producers and hosts are willing to go to win high ratings.
 Featuring candid insights from current and former hosts Geraldo Rivera, Phil Donahue, Maury Povich, etc.

 This documentary discusses the relationship between TV & violence in society.
 Includes commentary by gov’t and TV industry leaders.

 Copyright law: what every school, college and public library should know KF3030.4 .C66 1987

 Discusses the laws regarding off-air recording of television programs and video dubbing